anamhira47/portfolio-manager/README.md

 Main Features of program:
+- Add Entries to your portfolio
-- Keep track of portfolio holdings
+- View Transaction history of your portfolio
+- View Portfolio Value
-- View change in monetary value of holdings over time.
+- View the value of specific coins
-- Add/Sell holdings and view portfolio value.

 A very efficient way to keep track of all your cryptocurrency holdings, in one convenient place, check prices see change in prices